joaoibarra/ibarra-food/README.md

 - A list with restaurants;
 - A search field (Find a restaurant by name);
 - Add a restaurant to a favorite list;
-- Some Unit and UI tests.
+- Some Unit and UI tests with a mock webserver.

 ### What's next ###
 - Implement search filters;
 - Improve all tests(Mainly idle state for Fragment);
 - Improve layout and interactions
+- Used Room for database and Retrofit with a mock API, so will be easy to connect with any API or create a pagination;

 ### Run tests ###
 Its possible to run unit tests directly in IDEA or using the command below:

 ``` ./gradlew test```

 And for UI tests:

 ``` ./gradlew connectedAndroidTest```